bluem-development/bluem-php/README.md

 $config = new Stdclass();

 // Fill in prod, test or acc for production, test or acceptance environment.
 $config->environment = ...

 // The sender ID, issued by BlueM.
 Starts with an S, followed by a number.
 $config->senderID = ...

 // The access token to communicate with BlueM, for the test environment.
 $config->test_accessToken = ...

 // The access token to communicate with BlueM, for the production environment.
 $config->production_accessToken = ...

-// the merchant ID, to be found on the contract you have with the bank for receiving direct debit mandates.
+// the merchant ID (for eMandates), to be found on the contract you have with the bank for receiving direct debit mandates.
 $config->merchantID = ...

 // The slug of the thank you page to which should be referred after completing process.
 If your ORDERID is processed in the URL it will be filled in for you
 $config->thanksPage = ...
+// Not applicable for IBAN-Name check

 // What status would you like to get back for a TEST transaction or status request?
 Possible values: none, success, cancelled, expired, failure, open, pending
 $config->expectedReturnStatus = ...
+// Not applicable for IBAN-Name check

 // What's your BrandID?
 Set at BlueM
 $config->brandID = ...
+// Not applicable for IBAN-Name check

+// eMANDATES Specific:
 // Brief description of the debt collection at the time of issue
 $config->eMandateReason = ...

 // Choose type of collection: CORE or B2B
 $config->localInstrumentCode = ...

 // URL to return to after finishing the process
 $config->merchantReturnURLBase = ...;
+// Not applicable for IBAN-Name check

 $bluem = new Integration($config);
 ```

 ## General concept

-This library makes it easy to perform communication with Bluem for its services (eMandates, Payments, Identity and Iban Check).
+This library makes it easy to perform communication with Bluem for its services (ePayments, eMandates, iDIN and IBAN-Name Check).
 The flow for each service is very similar and thus easy to understand once you understand and implement one of them.

 1. **TransactionRequest (from site to Bluem)**: Your application creates a request object, sends it to Bluem's servers with authentication.
 2. **TransactionResponse (including TransactionURL) (from Bluem to site)**: Your application receives a response with a URL as entry point into the Bluem environment, if the request was successful.
 3. **Bluem Environment**: Redirect client to TransactionURL, client (via checkout) to bank, confirm transaction, back to Merchant (via MerchantReturnURL with Emandates, and via DebtorReturnURL with Payments/Identity), this is trigger for StatusRequest
 The user is redirected to the response URL at the Bluem servers.
-In this Bluem environment, the user performs a mandate signing, payment, identity or iban check and returns to a predefined URL.
+In this Bluem environment, the user performs a payment/mandate signing or identity/IDIN check and returns to a predefined URL.
 4. **StatusRequest (from site to Bluem)**: Using this same package one can check the Status of a request using a second endpoint (given an ID and entranceCode of the transaction defined at the creation of the request).
 This is vital, as it allows you to change the status of an order or check within your site or app based on Bluem's status.
 It is recommended to do this check when the user comes back to your site/app directly after handling the transaction at Bluem AND using a webhook functionality.
 5. **StatusUpdate (from Bluem to site)**: This response object that comes back from a callback or webhook, contains an updated status that you can process within your application.
 I.e. when the user has paid or verified, and you have to change a product, order or process' status and go to a next step.
 6. **Webhook**: The webhook functionality allows Bluem to directly push status changes and transaction results to your site or app in a trustworthy way.
 Therefore, your orders and transactions will always get updated to the corresponding statuses, no matter what your user does after visiting Bluem's transaction page.

-The Webhook is only needed for Mandate and Payment, online stores/portals that need to know directly the status, for those cases that client closes the browser at a bank after successful confirmation of transaction.
+The Webhook is only needed for ePayments and eMandates: online stores/portals that need to know directly the status, for those cases that client closes the browser at a bank after successful confirmation of transaction.
 Webhook not needed for iDIN as with iDIN the client ALWAYS comes back to website after successful identification (there is no place where the end user can close the browser).

 **Using the webhook functionality is highly recommended.** More instructions on implementing the webhook will follow in each specific service shortly.

+Please note that the flow for the IBAN-Name check is shorter: Only a TransactionRequest and the results come directly back in the TransactionResponse.
+This is as the end-user is not needed; the call is straight to the Bank Database, that provides in the TransactionResponse the IBAN-Name check results.

 ### DebtorWallet: preselecting a bank for Mandate, Payment or Identity request